yaydede/toolbox/docs/11-CART.md

 ## [1] 0.09859155
 ```

-The `xerror` provides the same information about the cross-validation error applied to test sets.
+The `xerror` also provides the same information.
+But since it is applied to test sets, it shows the cross-validation error.

 The **relative** improvement, or gain, due to a split is given by `CP` (cost complexity pruning), which is 0.724138 in the first split on `INSYS`.
 Therefore, the first split on `INSYS` reduces (improves) this error to 27.5862\% (`rel error`).